FaiLuReH3Ro/ibm-da-capstone-py/README.md

 ### Dataset Exploration

 As an initial step, I explored the Stack Overflow survey dataset in Jupyter Notebook using Python and Pandas.
-I examined the dataset’s structure, including row count, column names, and data types, to gain familiarity with the data before deeper analysis.
+I examined the dataset's structure, including row count, column names, and data types, to gain familiarity with the data before deeper analysis.

 [Exploring Dataset repository](https://github.com/FaiLuReH3Ro/exploring-dataset)